SupLinux/perfci/README.md

 ### Project configuration

-For a project if you don't want to use the perfci plugin, you need to disable  it in the project configuration page.
+You can find "Run Performance test" in Build section.For a project if you don't want to use the perfci plugin, you need to disable  it in the project configuration page.
 Select the checkbox labeled "disable all" in the  "Build section".

 #### Basic Configuration